The Klein Law Firm Reminds Investors of Class Actions on Behalf of Shareholders of TSLA, PDD, ORCL, LOGM, NLSN and SBGI

 Lead Plaintiff Deadline: October 19, 2018

-The complaint alleges LogMeIn, Inc. made materially false and/or misleading statements and/or failed to disclose that: (1) LogMeIn's business practices had negatively impacted renewal rates for certain of its services; and (2) as a result, Defendants' public statements were materially false and misleading at all relevant times.
+The lawsuit alleges LogMeIn, Inc. made materially false and/or misleading statements and/or failed to disclose during the class period that: (1) LogMeIn's business practices had negatively impacted renewal rates for certain of its services; and (2) as a result, Defendants' public statements were materially false and misleading at all relevant times.
 Following this news, shares of LogMeIn fell $26.60 to close at $77.85 per share on July 27, 2018.

 Get additional information about the LOGM lawsuit: http://www.kleinstocklaw.com/pslra-c/logmein-inc?wire=3